paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: I want to fix a bug, but need some help
 about: >
-  You are required to provide a script that reproduces the bug, using our template.
-You are required to fix the bug.
-We're here to help, but no one else will fix it for you.
-If you don't fix the bug in a reasonable amount of time, your issue will be closed.
-See CONTRIBUTING.md for details.
+  You must provide a script that reproduces the bug, using our template.
+We'll help, but you must fix the bug, in a reasonable amount of time, or your issue will be closed.
+See CONTRIBUTING.md

 ---